SModelS/smodels/docs/manual/source/DatabaseStructure.rst

 -----------------------------

-The :ref:`Database <Database>` is organized as files in an ordinary (UNIX) directory hierarchy, with a thin Python layer serving as the access to the database.
+The :ref:`Database <Database>` is organized as files in an ordinary (UNIX) directory hierarchy, with a thin Python layer serving for the access.
 The overall structure of the directory hierarchy and its contents is depicted in the scheme below (click to enlarge):

 .. image:: images/DatabaseFolders.png
    :width: 80%

-As seen above, the top level of the SModelS database categorizes the analyses by LHC center-of-mass energies, |sqrts|:
+The top level directory contains a file called ``version`` with the version string of the database.
+At this first level, the database is organised by LHC center-of-mass energies, |sqrts|:

 * 8 TeV
 * 13 TeV

-Also, the top level directory contains a file called ``version`` with the version string of the database.
 The second level splits the results up between the different experiments:

 * 8TeV/CMS/